-Though the exact history of ‘phishing’ is hazy, the practice is though to have originated largely in the early 1990s within chatrooms.
-Online communities, such as the AOL chatrooms became a training ground for online scammers to hone their skills, often pretending to be official moderators or AOL staff in order to fool unsuspecting users out of their credit card info.
+Though the exact history of 'phishing' is hazy, the practice is thought to have originated largely in the early 1990s within chatrooms.
+Online communities, such as the AOL chatrooms, became a training ground for online scammers to hone their skills, often pretending to be official moderators or AOL staff in order to fool unsuspecting users out of their credit card info.

-As email became more common, criminals quickly progressed to email-based attack.
-With little means of tracking down these crooks, groups and online gangs also began registering domains like that of official and recognisable organisations to further bolster their deception.
+As email became more common, criminals quickly progressed to email-based attacks.
+With little means of tracking down these crooks, groups and online gangs also began registering domains like that of official and recognizable organizations to further bolster their deception.

 Having given rise to the stereotypical 'Nigerian Prince', this era of phishing progressed with its target audience.
 As the general public became savvier, so did the scammers, and though there are still plenty of very basic scams tricking people out of their info, now even some experts can be duped.

 Malware is a category of software that essentially describes anything designed to extract information or cause harm.
 Malicious software can include spyware (information collection), ransomware (encrypts your files and demands payment to decrypt), and adware (constant redirection to advertisements).